Looking for exciting things to do in Kalpitiya? You’ve come to the right place.

 What’s the best way to get around Kalpitiya?

 After you’ve made it from Colombo to Kalpitiya, the actual act of getting around Kalpitiya town is pretty straightforward.

 Tuk tuks and three wheelers are the most common mode of transport for visitors.
 Some of the kiteboarding schools at Kalpitiya lagoon will even provide access to them at no extra cost if you’re staying in their lodgings.

 If you’re planning to stay in Kalpitiya long term and you’re keen on being mobile, you can rent a 125cc motorbike for around $10/day.
 It’s hard to get that price down much though, even if you’re negotiating long term rentals.

 Still have questions about things to do in Kalpitiya?
-Head on over to the Extreme Nomads Facebook group and fire your question out to a community of experienced adventure travelers!
+Simply use our comments section below.
+Want to connect with like minded Extreme Nomads?
+Head on over to the Facebook group!